• Skip to main content

 immersion blender blending up beans.

-Scoop out 2 cups of liquid and reserve to the side.
+Step 9.
 Using an immersion blender or a potato masher, puree the beans to you desired thickness, adding back the reserved liquid as needed.

 pinto beans that have been cooked and blended.